 Meeting the local market traders in the traditional vegetable, date and fish markets in Port Zayed, was one of our highlights.
 We tried so many delicious dates.
 Mr S, in his element made the perfect customer.
 He would have bought the whole shop if he could.

 The girls were fascinated by the fish market and the array of sea goods on offer.
-You’re able to watch the whole process from the moment the catch arrives, right through to the preparation of the fish and the final sale.
+Watch the whole process from the moment the catch arrives, right through to the preparation of the fish and the final sale.

 The tour was the best way to get know Abu Dhabi without transport worries, such a bonus when travelling with little ones in the heat.